28 mins read

 Integrated Project Delivery (IPD)

-Integrated project delivery is a project-specific delivery approach in which all stakeholders, from the client to the architect and constructor, collaborate from the initial stages of the project process.
+Integrated project delivery is a project-specific delivery approach in which all stakeholders, from the client to the architect and contractor, collaborate from the initial stages of the project.
+This contract type emphasizes shared risks and rewards, close collaboration, early involvement, and the active participation of all project stakeholders.

 Pros: